 - Review & understand your insurance policy, especially any problem areas like coinsurance and exclusionary type language.
-Also insure you have a complete copy of the policy & keep it in a safe place. - Pre-hurricane season preparation plan for protection from the storm, particularly areas that are more vulnerable as a result of wind direction or wave action. - Photographs of the property prior to hurricane season to show conditions. - Report loss to your agent on a timely basis gets adjuster out early which accelerates the claim process and settlement. - Photograph all damages after the storm. - Protect damaged property to mitigate further damages facilitates full recovery.
+Also insure you have a complete copy of the policy & keep it in a safe place. - Pre-hurricane season preparation plan for protection from the storm, particularly areas that are more vulnerable as a result of wind direction or wave action. - Photographs of the property prior to hurricane season to show conditions; especially if the property had been damaged by a recent storm. - Report loss to your agent on a timely basis gets adjuster out early which accelerates the claim process and settlement. - Photograph all damages after the storm. - Protect damaged property to mitigate further damages facilitates full recovery.
 Emergency post storm clean-up tarps on roofs, water extraction prioritize for your needs. - Address "extra expense" to minimize any business interruption loss and mitigation efforts. - Reservations maintain records to assist in documenting lost revenues.
 Maintain historical financial records in a secure place. - Insurance company reserves prepare early estimated damage assessments to assist in setting the reserve on your loss -- as accurate as possible (very difficult, but extremely important) helps avoid an up-hill battle later in the claim process. - Claim preparation must be proactive prepare your own detailed loss assessment on an estimated basis it is not necessary to wait for final actual costs.